FGoessler/FGUserDefaultsInspector/README.md

 iOS7+, although it should run under iOS6 but it's not tested there.

-The search bar is only available under iOS8+ cause it uses teh enw UISearchController.
+The search bar is only available under iOS8+ cause it uses the new UISearchController.

 ## Installation